marcysutton/accessibility-of-web-components/README.md

 * Slide focus management

 ## Browser requirements
-To view the demos included in the slides, you will need the latest version of Chrome (possibly without flags enabled now, it changes fast) or Firefox Nightly.
+To view the demos included in the slides, you will need the latest version of Chrome with the `Enable Experimental JavaScript` flag turned on or Firefox 29 with the `dom.webcomponents.enabled` flag set to `true`.

 ## Installation